algal/SelfSizingCellsDemo/README.md

 WWDC2014 session 226, "What's new in Table and Collection Views", talks about self-sizing cells.
-These are collection view cells that are sized by their own declared intrinsicContentSize, rather than by a size determined by the layout object or its delegate.
+These are collection view cells that the collection view will correctly size based the cell's own intrinsicContentSize, rather than by a size determined by the layout object or its delegate.

 The speaker, Olivier, shows an example of collection view cells that self-size based on their own Auto Layout constraints.

 This project reproduces that example.

-I also tried to get this working in Interface Builder but it does not seem to work as of Xcode 6 beta 5.

-But it works in code.
+This project also shows that as of Xcode6Beta6, there seems to be a bug where the collection view does not calculate the overall contentSize of the scrollable region correctly.